 Time-Series Data Optimizations

-For time-series data, Rockset's rolling window compaction strategy allows you to set policies to only keep data from last “x” hours, days or weeks actively indexed and available for querying.
-Our time-to-live (TTL) implementation is built-in using compaction filters to automatically drop older data, which means we do not need separate I/O and additional resources to potentially run a loop that scans older data and deletes it.
-Traditional databases have been known to blow out the database cache and use lot of additional resources in order to support this behavior.
+For time-series data, Rockset's retention feature allows you to set policies to only keep data from last “x” hours, days or weeks actively indexed and available for querying.
+Our time-to-live (TTL) implementation automatically drops older time partitions which means we do not need separate I/O and additional resources to potentially run a loop that scans older data and deletes it.
+Traditional databases have been known to blow out the database cache and use lots of additional resources in order to support this behavior.
 We support sortkey behavior for event-series data based on time stamp specified or document creation time.
-To increase efficiency, our Converged Indexing engine stores the sortkey as part of the key-value store itself - so we do not need to retrieve all relevant documents as part of a query and then sort them in memory.

 - At collection creation time the user can optionally map a field as event-time.